Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-For each placement instruction in the request, it returns a list with a the entity's UUID if placement was successful or an error code if something else went wrong such as a missing or invalid entity ID or incorrectly formatted entity data.
+For each placement instruction in the request, it returns a list with the entity's UUID if placement was successful or an error code if something else went wrong such as a missing or invalid entity ID or incorrectly formatted entity data.

 ## Example